tosdr/tosback-versions/Upwork/Privacy Policy.md

 _Section 4 explains uses of the Site that are not allowed, as detailed below:_

-You may not use, or encourage, promote, facilitate, instruct or induce others to use, the Site or Site Services for any activities that violate any law, statute, ordinance or regulation; for any other illegal or fraudulent purpose or any purpose that is harmful to others; or to transmit, store, display, distribute or otherwise make available content that is illegal, fraudulent or harmful to others.
+You may not use, or encourage, promote, facilitate, or instruct, induce, or otherwise influence or cause others: (1) to use the Site or Site Services for any activities that violate any law, statute, ordinance or regulation; for any other illegal or fraudulent purpose or any purpose that is harmful to others, or (2) to transmit, store, display, distribute or otherwise make available content that is illegal, fraudulent or harmful to others.

 **4.1 EXAMPLES OF PROHIBITED USES OF THE SITE**

 The following are examples of uses that are prohibited on the Site or when using the Site Services:

-*   Seeking, offering, promoting, or endorsing and services, content, or activities that:
+*   Seeking, offering, promoting, or endorsing services, content, or activities that:
     *   are defamatory, illegal, profane, vulgar, threatening, unlawfully discriminatory, illegal, pornographic, obscene, or sexually explicit in nature;
     *   would violate the intellectual property rights, such as and including copyrights, of another person, entity, service, product, or website;
     *   would violate (a) Upwork’s Terms of Service, (b) the terms of service of another website or any similar contractual obligations, or (c) the academic policies of any educational institution;
+    *   regard the creation, purchase, and/or publication of a review for a third-party website;
     *   regard the creation, publication, or distribution of “fake news”, “hoax news”, Deep Fake content or similar content, which is, in Upwork's sole discretion, determined to be intended to mislead recipients for personal, financial, political or other gain or advantage;
     *   regard or promote in any way any escort services, prostitution, or sexual acts; or
-    *   are harassing toward another person based on the person's inclusion in a protected class as defined by applicable law;
+    *   any conduct that is, in Upwork’s determination, harassing toward another person based on the person's inclusion in a protected class as defined by applicable law;
 *   Fraudulent or misleading uses or content, including:
-    *   fraudulently billing or attempting to fraudulently bill any Client, including by (i) falsifying or manipulating or attempting to falsify or manipulate the hours, keystrokes, or mouse clicks recorded in the Upwork App, (ii) reporting, recording, or otherwise billing Clients for time that was not actually worked, or (iii) reporting, recording, or otherwise billing hours worked by another person as hours worked by you in a way that is misleading or false;
+    *   fraudulently billing or attempting to fraudulently bill any Client, including by (i) falsifying or manipulating or attempting to falsify or manipulate the hours, keystrokes, or mouse clicks recorded in the Upwork App, (ii) reporting, recording, or otherwise billing Clients for time that was not actually worked, or (iii) on an hourly contract, reporting, recording, or otherwise billing hours worked by another person as hours worked by you in a way that is misleading or false;
     *   misrepresenting your experience, skills, or information, including by representing another person’s profile, or parts of another person’s profile, as your own;
-    *   using a profile photo that misrepresents your identity or represents you as someone else;
+    *   using a profile photo that is not you, misrepresents your identity or represents you as someone else, or any other activity that misrepresents your identity;
     *   impersonating any person or entity, including, but not limited to, an Upwork representative, forum leader, or falsely stating or otherwise misrepresenting your affiliation with a person or entity;
     *   falsely stating or implying a relationship with another User, including an Agency continuing to use a Freelancer’s profile or information after the Freelancer no longer works with the Agency;
     *   falsely attributing statements to any Upwork representative, forum leader, guide or host;